Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay

-The proof of Theorem \ref{thm-existence} is split into two parts.
+The proof of the first part of Theorem \ref{thm-existence} is split into two parts.
 At first, we will show that for a fixed Borel set $A \subset \Omega$, the sequence $(\MT(A))_{T\geq 0}$ converges to some random variable.
 The second step will be to deduce that $\MT $ and its normalized version converge weakly as a measure.

 \begin{lemma} Fix a Borel set $A\subset \Omega$.
 For $\gamma < \gamma_c$, the sequence $(\MT(A))_{T\geq 0}$ converges in $L^1(\mathbf{P})$ and almost surely to a random variable $\mu_{\gamma}(A)$. \end{lemma} \begin{proof} By Lemma \ref{mart}, for any Borel set $A \subset \Omega$,